Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/feature_engineering_on_fabric/README.md

 - Define source and destination for 'Copy data' activity

   Select the 'Copy data' activity and switch to the 'Source' tab.
-Choose 'external' as the 'Data store type'.
-For 'Connection', click '+' to create a new HTTP link.
-On the creation page, enter <https://stmdwpublic.blob.core.windows.net/> as the server URL.
+For 'Connection', select 'More' from the dropdown and search 'HTTP' and use that to create a new HTTP connection.
+On the creation page, enter `https://stmdepublic.blob.core.windows.net/` as the server URL.
 Click the 'Create' button to complete the setup.

   ![data_pipeline_04](./images/data_pipeline/data_pipeline_04.png)